astoilkov/use-db/readme.md

 Type: `string`

-The key used when calling `localStorage.setItem(key)` and `localStorage.getItem(key)`.

-⚠️ Be careful with name conflicts as it is possible to access a property which is already in `localStorage` that was created from another place in the codebase or in an old version of the application.
+⚠️ Be careful with name conflicts as it is possible to access a property which is already in `IndexedDB` that was created from another place in the codebase or in an old version of the application.

 #### `options.defaultValue`